maxpaulus43/maxpaulus43.github.io/blog/maxpaul_us.md

 # maxpaul.us Is Born!

-This website is long overdue, and should have been live many months ago, but alas, it has been beautifully born! ​I took a weekend and hunkered down on my living room couch to ​bust out the main content of the site.
+This website is long overdue, and should have been live many months ago, but alas, it has been beautifully born! ​I took a wdeekend and hunkered down on my living room couch to ​bust out the main content of the site.
 Here are the details:

 ## Frameworks